I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlallocateextracreateparameterfromlookasidelist.md

 ### -param EcpType [in]

 Pointer to a GUID that indicates the type of ECP for whicha context structure should be allocated.
-For more information about ECPs, see <a href="ifsk.using_extra_create_parameters_with_an_irp_mj_create_operation">Using Extra Create Parameters with an IRP_MJ_CREATE Operation</a>.
+For more information about ECPs, see <a href="https://msdn.microsoft.com/e32aeec6-1a0a-4d21-8358-89d9fc0a15eb">Using Extra Create Parameters with an IRP_MJ_CREATE Operation</a>.

 ### -param SizeOfContext [in]